mahdimortuza/100-days-of-problem-solving/README.md

 - For finding problems I will use different problem solving websites.
 - I am setting 10 milestones for this and I will set the name and goal before starting it.

-### Milestone-1: Mastering JS Array and Object methods
+### Milestone-1: Mastering JS Array and Object methods🚀

+###### Goals:

+1. To revise the basics.
+2. To dive deep on their workflow.
+3. Solve 20 problems.
+4. Use them on complex scenarios